ItsiW/VILF/places/5ive-spice.md

 However, for $4 extra bucks (with a banh mi) you can get a decently sized side of **brussel sprouts** which were really good, like worth coming back for alone.
 They're really well caramelised with great garnishes and a kinda tangy sauce.
 Apologies for not taking a photo of that but it's really good.
 I also got the **broccoli** another time which is sauteed and drenched in a garlic-scallion-soy dressing situation which is really nice.

 This is a place that clearly puts a lot of effort into the stuff they do and at a pretty good price point for the quality.
+Sorry it's taken me a bit of time to get back to you.